 Always be there, and have no conditions when it comes to showering her with your love and acceptance.
 If you can love her despite her flaws and mistakes, she’ll learn to love herself as she is as well.

 Parenting isn’t easy.
 It’s a daily journey that requires strength and heaps of love from you as a parent.
 It’s the most difficult challenge you will take on in your life, as well as the most rewarding one.
-Seeing your child grow into a wonderful human before your eyes is an amazing experience colored by your tears, laughter, hugs, encouragement, and love.
+Seeing your child grow into a wonderful human before your eyes while avoiding all kinds of mental health issues is an amazing experience colored by your tears, laughter, hugs, encouragement, and love.